willforman/l7-load-balancer/README.md

 Simple application level load balancer.

-Can use following algorithms:
+Can use the following algorithms:

 - Round robin
 - Least connections

-Active health checks for hosts.
-Requests are distributed accross active hosts.
+Active health checks in the background for hosts, so requests can be distributed across active hosts.

 ## Demo